Online Algorithms for Repeated Optimal Stopping: Balancing Baseline Guarantees and Regret: Applications

+By \Cref{thm:main}, we have \Cref{cor:generic} for $(g^{\mathrm{LS}}_t)_{t\in[T]}$ with $t_0=\lfloor \sqrt{nT}\rfloor$ and $\kappa = n$.
 Note that the one-sample algorithm is also applicable in the general order model $\Dall$, since we can count the number of successes in the sample sequence from the distributions $D_i$ that have not yet been observed.